wout/chronology.js/README.md

 ```

 ### A word about occurences
-Every occurence you add will be converted to an instance of `Chronology.Occurence`.
+Every occurence you add will be converted to an instance of `Chronology.Occurence` (if it isn't already).
 These instances already have a `up` and `down` method, each with an empty function attached to it.
 So you might as well pass an empty object invoking the callbacks:

 ```javascript
 chronology.add({})
 ```

-This allows you to create a one-directional chronology.
-And the best thing is that you will be able to add your own methods to the `Chronology.Occurence` class:
+This allows you to create a one-directional chronology for example.
+And the best thing about it is that you will be able to add your own methods to the `Chronology.Occurence` class:

 ```javascript
 Chronology.Occurence.prototype.myMethod = function() {